 You will be assessed on your ability to apply your knowledge of advanced dental practice alongside competency of performing clinical procedures.

 Assessment of professional standards is a key feature and includes the submission of a “living” portfolio covering a professional development plan, 360 degree feedback, results of patient surveys and personal reflection.Back to top

 Applying, fees and funding

-The course requires a Primary Dental qualification that is acceptable to the Council of the Royal College of Surgeons of Edinburgh.
+The course requires a Primary Clinical Dental qualification that is acceptable to the University of Leeds: BDS, BChD or equivalent.

 Three years full time (or equivalent) post-graduation clinical experience in General Dental Practice.